andreaskuster/ner-and-pos-when-nothing-is-capitalized/README.md

 ### Additional Experiments
-The goal of the additional experiments is to find out if the hypothesis from the paper is more generally applicable on different datasets, embeddings and LSTM models.
-Therefore, we run the tests on the brown and CoNLL2000 corpus, using word2vec, glove and elmo embeddings, and different LSTM models.
+The aim of the additional experiments is to find out if the hypothesis from the paper is more generally applicable.
+Therefore, we run the same experiments on LSTM models with different word embeddings (word2vec, glove, elmo) and without the CRF layer.
+Furthermore, we extended the tests to different datasets, namely the Brown corpus, the CoNLL2000 corpus and a subset of the PTB corpus (train: section 0-4, dev: section 5-6, test: section 7-8).

 #### Hypothesis
 We expect to get similar results to those described in the paper.